danielatathora/Getting_and_Cleaning_Data_Final_Assignment/README.md

  <br />
  <br />

-### Sset the feature data column names to be more readable
+### Set the feature data column names to be more readable
  <br />
  <br />